 Congratulations on your acceptance to the physician assistant program at DMU – we hope you’re excited to join us!
-Because we know this process can be overwhelming, we’ve put together a quick guide to help you know when and what to expect until orientation.
+Because we know this process can be overwhelming, we’ve put together a quick guide to help you know what to expect until orientation.

-What you should do right now
+What you should do right now:

 New Student Pulse and email